 From a planning perspective, increasing supply is an output not an outcome.
 Increasing housing supply is an objective and the number supplied provides a measure of the output achieved.
-Outcomes relate to the change that occurs in society that are more esoteric in nature such as liveability, equity, fairness, increased social capital and the achievement of Ontario's statement of environmental values.
+Outcomes relate to the change that occurs in society that are more esoteric in nature such as liveability, equity, fairness, increased social capital and the achievement of Ontario's environmental values.
 The output of supply needs to be measured against these standards.

 Streamlining, conceptually means 'to reduce resistance'.
-Resistance is interpreted within Bill 23 and the accompanying policy changes as the public and the environmental safeguards that protect bio-diversity, prime 1 agricultural land and water.
-This approach disregards the long held awareness of the link between economic development and environmental degradation at the detriment of decades of scientific learning and international agreements that are in place to reverse the damage already done and to ensure future generations are not compromised from meeting their own needs.
+Resistance is interpreted within Bill 23 and the accompanying policy changes as the public and the environmental safeguards that protect bio-diversity, prime (Class 1, 2 and 3) agricultural land and water.
+This approach disregards the long-held awareness of the link between economic development and environmental degradation at the detriment of decades of scientific learning and international agreements.

-2. Relevance - Reflecting provincial interests.
+2. Relevance - Reflecting provincial interests

 The government's provincial interests pertain to being 'open for business'.
-Overlooked is the provincial responsibility to protect the public interest and stewardship of the natural environment to ensure a good quality of life, good air to breathe, a safe home, good health, and roof over our heads.
-Focus on business development without consideration of achieving thse other outcomes increases mistrust for government.
+The provincial responsibility is also to protect the public interest and stewardship of the natural environment to ensure a good quality of life, clean air to breathe, a safe home, good health, and roof over our heads.
+Focus on business development without careful consideration of other outcomes increases mistrust.

 3. Speed and Flexibility - Reduces complexity and increase flexibility Societal issues are complex and interdependent.
 They require a conscientious, holistic approach that considers all facets of society and their supporting mechanisms.
-The government's narrowly defined focus on supply favours industry which creates divisiveness and widespread discontent.
-To address complexity and increase flexibility, a common vision is required that is inclusive and progressive rather than fast paced and regressive that trades one aspect of society off for another.
+To address complexity and increase flexibility, a common vision is required that is inclusive rather than fast paced, trading one aspect of society off for another.